connexcs/docs/routing-strategy.md

 # Routing Strategy

-The **Routing Strategy** allows you to route calls of different providers through routing engine according to the routing strategy you set.
-Routing Strategy is an extremely useful feature which allows you to adopt the routing strategy which suits best to your business need.
+The **Routing Strategy** allows you to route calls of different providers through the routing engine according to the routing strategy you set.
+Routing Strategy is an extremely useful feature which allows you to adopt call routing which suits best your business need.

 ## Types of Routing Strategies